 My interest in Gibbons comes from being an amateur woodcarver.
 Like many other carvers, the first time I saw pictures of his work, I was amazed at the intricacy and delicacy he produced with wood.
 The attributes I found interesting are high relief, apparent thinness of leaves and petals, and piercing or layering that produces airiness.
 Seeing the work in person simply amplified the realization of how deep and thin and airy Gibbons’ work actually is.
-I also saw during the trip other work that was carved “in the style of Gibbons.”
+I also saw during my trip to London, to see Gibbons’ work in person, other work that was carved “in the style of Gibbons.”

 In the late 17th and early 18th century carving in the style of Gibbons was lucrative.
 Gibbons had “upped the ante,” raised the bar of woodcarving techniques.
 Demand for his work was very high.
 Gibbons employed many carvers in his shop and trained them to work in his style.
 But Gibbons’ shop couldn’t meet the demand.

 Other carvers stepped up to fill the commissions Gibbons could not do.
 Imitation brought a lot of money to many carvers who worked in the style of Gibbons.
 Some of their work was quite good, but not as good as Gibbons when you look carefully.
 For example, the pulpit at All Hallows Church is expressly described as “in the style of Gibbons.”
 The things that make it “in the style of Gibbons” are flowers, fruit and putti, but what’s missing are depth, thinness and airiness.
 Other imitations were quite poor.
 In the end, imitation might have brought money, but history records few of the imitators’ names.